Alcatraz Federal Penitentiary: "Escape from Alcatraz"

-The escape route led up through a fan vent; the prisoners removed the fan and motor, replacing them with a steel grille and leaving a shaft large enough for a prisoner to enter.
+The escape route led up through a fan vent.
+The prisoners removed the fan and motor, replacing them with a steel grille and leaving a shaft large enough for a prisoner to enter.
 Stealing a carborundum abrasive cord from the prison workshop, the prisoners then removed the rivets from the grille.
 In their beds, they placed papier-mâché dummies made with human hair stolen from the barbershop.
-Over many weeks, the escapees also made an inflatable raft from over 50 stolen raincoats, which they prepared on the top of the cell block, concealed from the guards by sheets which had been put up over the sides.
+Over many weeks, the escapees made an inflatable raft from over 50 stolen raincoats, which they prepared on the top of the cell block, concealed from the guards by sheets which had been put up over the sides.
 They escaped through a vent in the roof and departed Alcatraz.

 The FBI investigation was aided by another prisoner, Allen West, who was part of the escapees' group, but was left behind.
 West's false wall kept slipping so he held it in place with cement, which set.
 When Morris and the Anglins accelerated the schedule, West desperately chipped away at the wall, but by the time he got out, his companions were gone.
 Hundreds of leads and theories have been pursued by the FBI and local law enforcement officials in the ensuing years, but no conclusive evidence has ever surfaced favoring the success or failure of the attempt.
 The FBI's investigation was eventually closed in December 1979.
 The official report on the escape concludes that the prisoners drowned in the cold waters of the bay while trying to reach the mainland, it being unlikely that they made the 1.25 mi to shore due to the strong ocean currents and the cold sea water temperatures ranging between 50 and 55 °F.

 The United States Marshals Service case file remains open and active.
 Morris and the Anglin brothers remain on its wanted list.
 Circumstantial evidence uncovered in the early 2010s seemed to suggest that the men had survived, and that contrary to the official FBI report of the escapee's raft never being recovered and no car thefts being reported, a raft was discovered on nearby Angel Island with footprints leading away, and a 1955 blue Chevrolet had been stolen on the night of the escape by three men, who could have been Morris and the Anglins, and that officials then engaged in a cover-up.
-Relatives of the Anglin brothers presented further circumstantial evidence in the mid-2010s in support of a longstanding rumor that the Anglin brothers had fled to Brazil following the escape; a facial recognition analyst concluded that the one piece of physical evidence, a 1975 photograph of two men resembling John and Clarence Anglin, did support that conclusion.
+Relatives of the Anglin brothers presented further circumstantial evidence in the mid-2010s in support of a longstanding rumor that the Anglin brothers had fled to Brazil following the escape; a facial recognition analyst concluded that the one piece of physical evidence, a 1975 photograph of two men resembling John and Clarence Anglin, supported that conclusion.

+Modern preservation

+In the 2020s, the National Park Service undertook structural and seismic rehabilitation of the Main Prison Building, with approximately $63.6 million in funding from the Great American Outdoors Act.
+The project addresses structural deficiencies and deterioration caused by aging and exposure to weather and salt air, including work to strengthen structural elements and repair deteriorated concrete and exterior walls.